Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 __3. Add additional nodes__

 You can add cluster nodes at any time to increase available disk space or CPU performance.
-To achieve resilience, you should set up at least 2 cluster nodes.
+To achieve resilience, it is strongly recommended set up at least 2 cluster nodes.
 To add a cluster node, execute the following command:
 ```
 docker-compose -f elasticsearch/docker-compose.es02.yml up -d